 Streamline compliance efforts

-The automation provided with artificial intelligence in cybersecurity helps organizations streamline compliance efforts.
-Data protection and data privacy requirements are supported, and these solutions can also automate monitoring and reporting.
+The automation provided by artificial intelligence in cybersecurity helps organizations streamline compliance efforts with support for data protection and data privacy requirements set forth in regulations such as General Data Protection Regulation (GDPR) and Health Insurance Portability and Accountability Act (HIPAA).
+These solutions can also automate monitoring and reporting.

 Artificial intelligence in cybersecurity enables a number of approaches and tactics for detecting cyber threats, including the following.